 National Library and Information Services Infrastructure for Scholarly Content (NLIST)

 The ‘National Library and Information Services Infrastructure for Scholarly Content (NLIST)’, funded by the National Mission on Education through Information and Communication Technology (NMEICT), provides for access to scholarly content to colleges, universities as well as centrally funded technical institutions through its four distinct components, i.e. (i) Subscription to UGC-INFONET e-resources for centrally funded technical institutions (IITs, IISc, IISERs, NITs, etc.); (ii) Subscription to INDEST resources for universities; (iii) Access to e-resources for Govt.-aided and non aided colleges; and (iv) National Monitoring Agency at the INFLIBNET Centre to manage access, monitor, promote and impart training to promote optimal usage of e-resources, etc.

 Education Satellite (EduSAT) and Direct to Home (DTH) Platforms

-The NMEICT is envisaging delivery of educational content to the students not only at their institutions but also at their homes.
-For this, the MHRD is setting up a large number of Direct to Home (DTH) educational channels in the country, 50-60 channels shortly and 1000 channels in Phase II, one DTH channel for every subject for every class and in many of the regional Languages.
-Department of Space Has allotted two Ku-band Satellite transponders in INSAT/GSAT-8 to MHRD for NME-ICT programme.
+The NMEICT is envisaging the delivery of educational content to the students not only at their institutions but also at their homes.
+For this, the MHRD is setting up a large number of Direct to Home (DTH) educational channels in the country, 50-60 channels shortly, and 1000 channels in Phase II, one DTH channel for every subject for every class and many of the regional Languages.
+Department of Space Has allotted two Ku-band Satellite transponders in INSAT/GSAT-8 to MHRD for the NME-ICT programme.